 Are you struggling to find a diagnosis or worse yet, to find anyone who will believe you?
-Maybe you’ve been told you have late-stage Lyme Disease and co-infections but you’re so sick that you’re struggling to figure out what that even means or what you’re supposed to do about it.
-You’re faced with which protocol to follow, which vitamins and minerals you’re deficient in and wondering if your body will even absorb them?
+Maybe you’ve been told you have late-stage Lyme Disease and co-infections but you’re so sick that you can’t figure out what that even means or what you’re supposed to do about it.
+It’s overwhelming to figure out which protocol to follow, which vitamins and minerals you need and whether or not your body will even absorb them.

-I’ve been there!
-I was so incredibly sick, I honestly thought I was dying.
-I tried so hard on my own, even with my cognitive impairment, to figure out what I was supposed to do.
-Thankfully, at the time a doctor at my primary care practice had an understanding of Lyme disease and co-infections and believed me when I told her how sick I was.
-When my Lyme test came back without the 5 positive CDC required bands she knew that even a few bands meant I had the infection.
+Thankfully, when I was finally diagnosed, a doctor at my primary care practice had an understanding of Lyme disease and co-infections and believed me when I told her how sick I was.
+Even though my Lyme test came back without the CDC’s 5 required positive bands, she knew that having even one positive band meant I had the infection.

-Living with any chronic illness is a journey of good days and bad, progress and sometimes relapse.
+Living with a chronic illness is a journey of good days and bad, progress and sometimes relapse.

 Most days I do just fine, I make healthy meals, remember my supplements and take my homeopathic remedies.
 Other days, days like today, I just want to crawl back in bed.
 I don’t want to use up my limited energy trying to get through my daily schedule.
 The school year is even more difficult with homeschooling, dropping kids off and picking them up, preparing food and the many other tasks that need immediate attention.

-I can become like a rebellious child when I don’t feel well.
+When I don’t feel well I can become like a rebellious child.
 I don’t want to remember to take my supplements and while I’ve become a pro at swallowing a handful at a time I don’t want to.
+Decisions?
+Forget it!
 I don’t want to make decisions today, not even about what to make for dinner.
 And my future, well, there are days when I don’t even want to think about what it might hold for me because when I don’t feel well, I worry that I won’t get over this.

 May I remind you that our future is in God’s hands!
 It’s so easy to get on that “woes me” bandwagon.
 If we’re not careful we can spiral into depression over our physical limitations.
 We can grow weary and bitter.

-When I heard those words from the doctor a month ago, “We need to rule out MS”, my brain immediately went to the negative.
-“Oh no, what if I really do have MS?
+When I heard the words from my doctor a month ago, “We need to rule out MS”, my brain immediately went to the negative.
+“Oh no, what if I really do have MS (multiple sclerosis)?
 What am I going to do?
 What if I never get better?
 What if everyone gets annoyed with me if I’m having to rely on them for help?
-What kind of treatment will I have to have?”
+What kind of treatment will I need to have?”
 Then my brain switched gears and I remembered – “It’s not MS, I know it’s neuro-Lyme, it’s often misdiagnosed, I’m going to be fine, I’ve already done it before!”

-My well-being could go downhill fast with those kinds of thoughts creeping in.
+I’ve learned that my thoughts have an effect on my well-being.
 So, instead of listening to the negativity, I’ve chosen to turn this into “just another journey” on the road to lasting recovery and I’ve decided to take the scenic route so to speak.

 I started doing some Insta-stories on Instagram because after all, sharing what I’m eating is just way more fun than sitting down to a plate of healthy food right?
 At least this way I’ll take the time to make it pretty and I might possibly pull out one of my special “girlfriend” plates from the china hutch.
 Those are the beautiful plates I save for special times with my girls or my sweet friends who come to visit.